 Club run – Pace about 9 minute mile pace, meet at David Lloyd reception at 09.30.
 This is between 60 and 75 minutes.
 Led by Martin.
 Except last Tuesday of the month goes ‘On Tour’ and go at 9:45 so those coming from DL can drive over:

-Intervals with Gareth S. At 9.30am meeting at David Lloyd reception and will last maximum of one hour, each week will work on building your knowledge and ability across a range of interval sessions that will challenge and improve your running ability.
-This is a coached session suitable for all abilities, especially aimed at those who struggle with, or feel they are not ready to do intervals (you are!).
+Intervals with Gareth S. At 9.30am meeting at David Lloyd reception and will last maximum of one hour, this is a coached session suitable for all abilities.

-Step Up run A step up run led by Carol that does a loop back run about 45 minutes and an easier pace from David Lloyd barriers.
+Step Up run.
+A step up run led by Terri, Leigh and Claire, that does a loop backs.
+The run is about 45 minutes at an easier pace from David Lloyd barriers.

 Club 640 run – This group runs at 6 minute 40 second a mile pace for about 4 miles, check 640 Facebook page for start location click here starts at 18.30 Led by Paul CJ

-Club ”Explorer’ run – meet at different locations each week and explorer different areas of Milton Keynes. with two groups the Explorer run with pace up to 9 minute 30 second mile pace and for those over the Step Up Explorer run, More details click here at 18.30.
-The group is organised by Tim Giffen who leads the Explorer run (about 1 hour) and Sian Carter leads the Step Up Explorer run (about 45 minutes)
+Club ‘Explorer’ run – meet at different locations each week and explorer different areas of Milton Keynes. with two groups the Explorer run with pace up to 9 minute 30 second mile pace and for those over the Step Up Explorer run, both 1 hour runs, More details click here at 18.30.
+The group is organised by Tim Giffen who leads the Explorer run and Sian Carter leads the Step Up Explorer run.

 Early morning Club run – Meet at 05:00 at Caldecotte car park on Monellan Grove, for 9 mile route around 7-8 minute mile pace, led by Jen